mac-cain13/R.swift/Documentation/QandA.md

 ## What are the requirements to run R.swift?

 Recommended is the latest stable version of OS X, Xcode with the app targeting iOS 8 or higher.
 But OS X 10.10 with Xcode 7 while targeting iOS 7 or higher should work.
-R.swift should also always be runned within the Xcode build process since it needs some of the environment variables.
-Otherwise it could throw errors at you.
+Run R.swift from within the Xcode build so it can use the available environment variables.
+Otherwise you have to provide them yourself with the available commandline flags.

 ## How does R.swift work?